AndreSchakkal/ada-actor-website/README.md

 - Michael Caine: The recognition coefficient for Michael Caine exhibits a remarkable longevity, starting to be well-recognized around 1960 and continuing beyond 2012.
 Notably, there is a dip in recognition during the 1990-2000 period, possibly linked to his involvement in less successful movies during that time.
 However, his recognition rebounds in subsequent years.
 - John Wayne: The second plot featuring John Wayne provides a unique perspective as it visualizes the recognition of an actor who ceased to be well-recognized.
 We witness a sharp decline in his recognition coefficient after 1979, aligning with the year of his death.

 Now, it's your turn!
 Explore the plot showcasing the evolution of the recognition of your favorite actor.
-Try the following interesting example:

-**INTERESTING EXAMPLES**

 {% include Actor_recognition_graph.html %}

-**HOVER ON ACTOR NAME TO KNOW HIS STORY**

-**SCANDALS**
-**DEATH**
-**BLOCKBUSTERS**
-**PREGRANCIES**

-- Charlie Sheen
-- Rob Lowe
-- Winona Ryder
-- Elizabeth Taylor
-- Richard Burton
-- Natalie Wood
-- Woody Allen
-- Ingrid Bergman
-- Mia Farrow
-- Sharon Stone
-- Mel Gibson
--
+Additionally, try the intriguing example below.
+Hover over the actors' names to uncover the narrative behind their recognition journeys:

 # Gender representation in Cinema over time